mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 Both Micro Frontends and Composable Frontend (that is based on Composable Architecture) are architectural styles.
 They don’t conflict and may be used together.
 E.g., the corporation may own a number of micro frontends implemented independently and with different approaches: classical monolithic web applications, modular frontends, composable frontends, static landing pages, and so on.
 This mixed nature is fine for Micro Frontends Architecture, and it doesn’t block us from integrating all of these sub-systems into a single and seamless one.

-With Micro Frontends, you can mix UI frameworks (like, Next.js for a Blog, and Angular for an Admin Room).
+With Micro Frontends, you can mix <abbr title="User Interface">UI</abbr> frameworks (like, Next.js for a Blog, and Angular for an Admin Room).
 The same blending is not easily possible with the Composable Frontend unless different Composable Frontends are arranged as different Micro Frontends and compiled independently.

 The Micro Frontends Architecture is a separate topic, and <a href="https://microfrontend.dev/" rel="noopener noreferrer" target="_blank">Micro Frontends and Composable Frontend Architectures</a> [<sup>14</sup>](#references) is a good resource for diving deeper into this topic.

 It is worth noting that the full potential of bricks may be implemented only with the maximum level of isolation (same as with Microservices).

 > The more isolation of bricks you support, the less your domain-oriented teams interrupt each other.
->

 In reality, the full isolation is never possible.
 Probably, you will want to share the following things, dedicating them to appropriate teams (or the Core Team, which is responsible for the global functionality that glues bricks together to make an organism from organs):

-- **Design System (DS).** It is a set of core (kit) UI components usually represented as Atoms (in terms of the <a href="https://atomicdesign.bradfrost.com/" rel="noopener noreferrer" target="_blank">Atomic Design</a> [<sup>13</sup>](#references)).
+- **Design System (<abbr title="Design System">DS</abbr>).** It is a set of core (kit) <abbr title="User Interface">UI</abbr> components usually represented as Atoms (in terms of the <a href="https://atomicdesign.bradfrost.com/" rel="noopener noreferrer" target="_blank">Atomic Design</a> [<sup>13</sup>](#references)).
 It makes no sense to support several Design Systems, incapsulated inside domain-oriented teams.
-In some cases, the Design System may be taken from the web: Material UI, Ant Design, and others.
+In some cases, the Design System may be taken from the web: Material <abbr title="User Interface">UI</abbr>, Ant Design, and others.
 The corner case is when different business features depend on different Design Systems.
 - **BFF (Backend for Frontend).** It makes sense to have a single entry point into backends for all the bricks and domain-oriented teams.
 It differentiates the Composable Frontend from Microservices, which depend on data storage isolation heavily.
 However, you are not limited technically and may achieve the data isolation for domain-oriented teams, but not for bricks.
 For instance, you may want to support BFFs dedicated to domains.

 ## The Complexity of Putting Everything Together